krisleech/wisper/README.md

 # Wisper

-Simple pub/sub for Ruby objects
+Wisper is a Ruby library for decoupling and managing the dependencies of your Ruby objects using Pub/Sub.

 [![Code Climate](https://codeclimate.com/github/krisleech/wisper.png)](https://codeclimate.com/github/krisleech/wisper)
 [![Build Status](https://travis-ci.org/krisleech/wisper.png?branch=master)](https://travis-ci.org/krisleech/wisper)

-While this is not dependent on Rails in any way it was extracted from a Rails project and can used as an alternative to ActiveRecord callbacks and Observers.
+Wisper was extracted from a Rails codebase but is not dependant on Rails.

+It is commonly used as an alternative to ActiveRecord callbacks and Observers to reduce coupling between data and domain layers.
-The problem with callbacks and Observers is that they always happen.
-How many times have you wanted to do `User.create` without firing off a welcome email?

-It is also super useful for integrating web socket notifications, statistics and activity streams in to your controller layer without coupling them to your models.

 ## Installation